 \subsection{Map-level null tests}

-In addition to mitigating biases from known systematic effects, we search for potential unmodeled systematic errors in our maps through null tests.
+In addition to mitigating biases from known systematic effects, we search for potential unmodeled systematic errors in our maps through null tests, \RR{described in Q25}.
 In a null test, we split the full set of individual-observation maps into two halves in a way that maximizes sensitivity to the suspected systematic error.
 We then subtract one half of the data from the other and check whether the difference is consistent with expectation spectra calculated from simulations to within noise fluctuations \RR{using a $\chi^2$ test}.
 The tests performed for this analysis include splits of the data based on the following: scan direction, detector wafer, date of observation, moon position, sun position, and observation azimuth. \RR{In total, we perform 54 independent null tests, yielding a threshold of $0.05/54=0.00093$ for a single test to fail.
 This is due to the different spectra and frequency combinations among the six null splits.}

 The initial scan direction and wafer null tests failed our predetermined threshold for consistency with noise, and we traced both failures to excess power localized in spherical harmonic space.
 We choose to remove this excess power by applying a harmonic-space mask, defined as